oneeve8/kobble-data/content/Information.md

 credence: belief in or acceptance of something as true.

-What is belief vs. knowledge
+What is the difference between belief vs. knowledge

 Belief: relying on others rather than yourself for information
 Knowing: you have experienced it, observed it, and tested it for yourself